valuphic/Logrido/docs/installation-guide.md

 ## Requirements

 - Adobe Illustrator CC 2018 or later
-- An active internet connection for downloading and verifying the license key of the extension
+- An active internet connection for downloading the logrido .zxp extension.
 - ZXP/UXP Installer from AEScripts.com

 ## Steps to Install Logrido